NkosinathiMkhonza/NkosinathiMkhonza/README.md

 I'm software developer, focused on building strong foundations in programming, Git, and problem-solving through hands-on projects.

-I’m currently transitioning into tech from a non-technical role and working consistently to build real, practical software projects.
+I’m currently working consistently to build real, practical software projects.

 ## 🚀 What I'm working on
 - Building Python-based applications from scratch